tmswfrk/bicycle-water-cooler/content/travel/California/Los_Angeles/Hollywood_Sign/index.md

 There's a trail that goes around the entire reservoir, and it's quite scenic.
 Quiet, blocked off to cars, and beautiful.
 Watch out for pedestrians here though, as you'll definitely see a lot of them on weekends.
 You'll see their cars parked, so be mindful of traffic, doors, and people generally not paying attention to you.

-{{< yt "South side of the multi-use path around the Hollywood Reservoir" "https://www.youtube.com/embed/-Dw-5zwKUJ4" "Point of view GoPro footage of a bike ride on the southern part of the multi-use path around Lake Hollywood" >}}
+{{< yt id="-Dw-5zwKUJ4" alt="Point of view GoPro footage of a bike ride on the southern part of the multi-use path around Lake Hollywood" >}}

 Google won't show you a bike route around the southern and western sides of the reservoir (or at least it won't route you through it), but I promise, it's there.
 Go through the gate and enjoy the view overlooking the Hollywood Sign over the water once you reach the dam.